realmcu/HoneyGUI/doc/en/widgets/gui_img_stb.md

 The image widget is the basic widget used to display image.
 You can set a left, right and center image, and the center image will be repeated to match the width of the object.STB image widgets support bmp, jpg, png, gif, etc.

+In the STB image library, STB is not an acronym; it is actually a naming convention used to identify a series of single-file libraries developed by Sean T. Barrett.
+The STB image library `(stb_image.h)` is one of these libraries and is used to load and store various common image formats.

 ## Usage

 ### Create widget